openharmony/third_party_llvm-project/llvm/docs/DeveloperPolicy.rst

 to the codebase.
 However, this may only be done with approval of the LLVM Foundation Board of Directors, and contributors should plan for the approval process to take at least 4-6 weeks.
-If you would like to contribute code under a different license, please create a Phabricator review with the code you want to contribute and email board@llvm.org requesting a review.
+If you would like to contribute code under a different license, please create a pull request with the code you want to contribute and email board@llvm.org requesting a review.

 If you have questions or comments about these topics, please ask on the